Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 You can even chain surveys from multiple sources together with your Gorilla Tasks and Questionnaire components, making use of Gorilla's advanced Control Nodes to, for example, randomise participants between your external tasks.

 Another use case for the Redirect Node is running longitudinal studies using Prolific.
 Use the Redirect Node to send participants back to Prolific at the end of each session.
-You can then initiate each following session as a new study on Prolific, using the same Gorilla Study URL and a custom allowlist containing the Prolific IDs of the participants from the first stage.
+You should initiate each following session as a new study on Prolific, using the same Gorilla recruitment URL and a custom allowlist containing the Prolific IDs of the participants from the first stage.
+It's easiest if you set up all the studies (one per session) on Prolific in advance.
+Create a study for the first session, then duplicate this study to create the subsequent sessions - this should ensure that the completion URL that goes in each Redirect Node stays the same.
+If you instead create a new study on Prolific for each session, you will need to ensure that the completion URL entered in each Redirect Node of your Gorilla experiment is correct for the Prolific study that corresponds to that session.
 For more information, see our page on longitudinal studies.

 Link the Redirect Node into your tree at the point when you wish the participant to do a task or questionnaire which is hosted outside of Gorilla, or send your participants back to the recruitment service at the end of a session.